Welfare in Canada

 - The households started to receive assistance on January 1 and remained on assistance for the entire year.

-- The households had no earnings so were eligible to receive the maximum rate of assistance.
+- The households had no earnings from employment so were eligible to receive the maximum rate of assistance.

 - The households lived in the largest city in their province or territory.